 |Duration||2 hours/ 3.5 hours|

-Tea, coffee, cakes or biscuits.
-Tour on 6 December includes two-course supper.
+Tea, coffee, cakes and biscuits.
+Ghostly tour in October includes two-course supper.
 Christmas tour includes mince pies and mulled wine.

 No photography.
 No dogs.
 No smoking.
 Because our properties are old and fragile, unfortunately we cannot include children under 14.